eli-lawrence/cpts484-TheiaProject/Phase 2/USER_MANUAL.md

 ## 3. Manual Navigation Controls

-If you are testing without voice or need to correct your location manually, you can use the **Manual Movement** buttons.
+The manual location controls are meant to simulate the app detecting a change in your GPS location.

 *   **Forward / Back / Left / Right**: Press these buttons to move your virtual location in the app.
 *   **Recalculation**: If you move off the planned path (e.g., turn wrong), the app will automatically recalculate the route and read the new instructions.